Electro dance: History

-In 2002, Cyril Blanc and Alexandre Barouzdin organized "Tecktonik Killer" parties under their project called "Tecktonik Events" whose purpose was to promote in France two styles of music which originated in Belgium and the Netherlands: hardstyle and jumpstyle.
-This project foresaw, in the Metropolis nightclub, the creation of three types of parties where DJs from the hardstyle genre would meet: "Blackout" evenings, "Electro Rocker" evenings and "Tecktonik Killer" evenings.
-Cyril explained that the name "Tecktonik" is a pun on the theory of tectonic plates.
+In 2002, Cyril Blanc and Alexandre Barouzdin organised "Tecktonik Killer" parties under their project "Tecktonik Events" to promote two music styles popular in Belgium and the Netherlands: hardstyle and jumpstyle.
+These events were held at the Metropolis nightclub and included themed nights such as "Blackout", "Electro Rocker", and "Tecktonik Killer".
+Blanc has stated that the name "Tecktonik" is a pun on the theory of tectonic plates.

-Along with tecktonik killer parties, Cyril and Alexandre created, with the help of designers and sales staff, symbols that would surround the phenomenon: neon colors, mittens, tight clothing, etc. Given the success of these evenings, Cyril Blanc filed applications for "Tecktonik" and "TCK" trademarks at the National Industrial Property Institute (INPI), and internationally in 2007, to prevent other clubs from promoting their parties using those words.
-A number of products were then developed and marketed using these brand names, including clothing and an energy drink.
-Two other clubs in Paris then took over the Metropolis club; the Mix Club and the Red Light.
+Alongside the events, Blanc and Barouzdin developed a visual identity for the movement, characterised by neon colours, fingerless gloves, and tight clothing.
+Following the events' success, Blanc registered the "Tecktonik" and "TCK" trademarks with the National Industrial Property Institute (INPI) and internationally in 2007, in order to prevent other clubs from using the name commercially.
+Branded products were subsequently marketed, including clothing and an energy drink.
+Other Paris clubs, including Mix Club and Red Light, later hosted similar events.

-Tecktonik has enjoyed increasing success and has spread to France and Tunisia through gatherings in the street and videos available on the Internet.
-During 2007, mainstream media took interest in this phenomenon, further contributing to its spreading.
-The dance is known to the general public through its appearances in videos, including "Alive" by Mondotek, the Tepr remix of "A cause des Garçons" by Yelle, "Sucker" by Dim Chris, or songs by artists such as Lorie.
-In September 2007, the Techno Parade raised the visibility of Tecktonik.
+Tecktonik gained wider popularity in 2007 through street gatherings and online video sharing.
+Mainstream media coverage further increased its visibility.
+The dance appeared in music videos such as "Alive" by Mondotek, the Tepr remix of "A cause des Garçons" by Yelle, and "Sucker" by Dim Chris, as well as releases by artists including Lorie.
+In September 2007, the Techno Parade in Paris contributed to the movement's public exposure.

-In November 2007, TF1 became the official international agency for Tecktonik, with the goal of promoting the brand outside France.
+In November 2007, TF1 became the official international agency for Tecktonik, with the aim of promoting the brand outside France.

-Clubs must obtain permission from Cyril Blanc and Alexandre Barouzdin to use the term "Tecktonik" or "TCK".
+Clubs must obtain permission from Cyril Blanc and Alexandre Barouzdin to use the terms "Tecktonik" or "TCK".